AyaGElsaadany/reactnd-project-myreads-starter/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── components
+    │   ├── Books.js # this shows book data (title, authors and image)
+    │   ├── BookShelf.js # shelf contains some of books
+    │   ├── Home.js # home page contains 3 shelves
+    │   └── Search.js # search page to shearch new books by name of the book or author and add to current │                 # books in Home
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.